 The doing of it is all that matters.
 That’s all you need to get something positive from those two short minutes a day.

 Just keep trying.
 Keep coming back.
 Keep doing.

 Guided meditation can be another easy starting point.
-Guided meditations like Circle+Bloom’s Happy Mind + Healthy Body are recorded audios that you listen to, and they guide you through a series of meditations.
+Guided meditations like Circle+Bloom’s Natural Cycle for Fertility Program or Reach Your Life Goals, are recorded audios that you listen to, and they guide you through a series of meditations.
 If you feel awkward or uncertain about trying to meditate on your own, listening to a guided meditation can be a more comfortable introduction.